-1 In order to better visualize the different lines corresponding to the different respondents we have added some gittering to the curves.
+^{} In order to better visualize the different lines corresponding to the different respondents we have added some gittering to the curves.

-Figure 2.
-Scoring patterns of the individuals grouped in each cluster Notes: the use of gittering for a better visualization of the cluster densities implies that the scale of the Y axis goes above 5 and below 1, even if the real scale goes from 1 to 5.
+Notes: the use of gittering for a better visualization of the cluster densities implies that the scale of the Y axis goes above 5 and below 1, even if the real scale goes from 1 to 5.